matheenpasha/MGallery/README.md

 MGallery
 ========

-A mobile responsive gallery supported by almost all devices using iSCROLL.
+A mobile responsive gallery supported by almost all devices using IScroll.